 Exam stress is an unavoidable part of school life.

-Exams are an unavoidable part of school life that can raise the stress in a family home to unbearable levels, even if your children are conscientious learners.
+Exams can raise the stress in a family home to unbearable levels, even if your children are conscientious learners.

 British youngsters are among the most tested in the world, and many London parents (who may have had to battle long and hard for a decent school space in the first place) can feel as overwhelmed as their kids at exam time.

 Overworked teachers might not be able to offer the support you need.
 Exam stress is real and can feel never-ending.

 To help you out, we have collected together 20 practical suggestions for you as parents and some that you can share with your teenagers.

 Let us know which tips on coping with exam stress you find to be useful.